yuanwu2017/llm-d-infra/quickstart/examples/pd-disaggregation/README.md

 ## Verifying the installation

-1. First lets check that all three charts were deployed successfully to our `llm-d-pd` namespace:
+1. First, let's check that all three charts were deployed successfully to our `llm-d-pd` namespace:

 ```bash
 $ helm list -n llm-d-pd